aellis07/employeanalytics/README.md

 ## Installation

-To successfully run the program be sure to install the general npm package `npm install` in the root folder in which the package.json file lives.
+First, go to the folder where your package.json file is located.
+Next, open a terminal from that folder and type `npm install` into the command line to install the neccessary node packages for the program.
+Lastly, after the downloader is finished installing, type `node index.js` or `npm start` to start the program.

 ## Usage